 Picking the right cassette-to-digital converter depends on several factors.
 Let's break down what to consider when making your decision.

-Sound Quality & Features
+Checking for Sound Quality and Key Features

 When it comes to preserving your audio memories, sound quality matters.
 Look for features like Dolby noise reduction to minimize hiss and hum.
 A higher MP3 bitrate also makes a difference.
 Aim for at least 128kbps, but 320kbps is ideal for richer, clearer audio.
 Top Ten Reviews offers a helpful guide on what to look for when choosing a converter.
 Remember, though, a converter can only do so much.
 If your original cassette tapes are damaged or the recording quality is poor, the digitized version will reflect that.